Trump to take first step in decertifying Iran deal

 De-certification would not kill the deal outright; that would be up to Congress.

-Lawmakers have three options, aides said: Do nothing and refuse to slap new sanctions on Iran, thereby keeping the existing deal alive; re-impose economic sanctions, effectively killing the agreement; or push for new negotiations for additions that Trump believes will strengthen the demands on Iran.
+Lawmakers have three options, Tillerson said: Do nothing and refuse to slap new sanctions on Iran, thereby keeping the existing deal alive; re-impose economic sanctions, effectively killing the agreement; or push for new negotiations for additions that Trump believes will "put more teeth" in the demands on Iran.

+One possible provision would be adding "trigger points," new rules that would lead to an immediate re-imposition of sanctions if Iran violates them.
+One example, Tillerson said, would be development of prohibited ballistic missiles.

 It is not clear whether U.S. allies or Iran would be willing to engage in new talks, much less a new agreement.